Safety and training

 Cloth mask care and safe use

-Cloth masks should be washed daily and whenever it becomes soiled.
-A washing machine and dryer is adequate for cleaning.
+Cloth masks should be washed daily and whenever they become soiled.
+A washing machine and dryer are adequate for cleaning.
 Do not spray your mask with disinfectants or harsh chemicals.
 Discard the mask if it has become damaged.
 Print a reminder handout of this information.
 (Microsoft Word or PDF)

 A cloth mask should: